New generations in Europe tipping into homelessness

 "Many of these are people who would never have been on our radar before, who worked continuously throughout their lives," he said.
 "For the pensioners, all of sudden they find themselves living on tiny amounts, unable to keep up with rising rents, bills and food payments."

-Abbe Pierre's General Director, Patrick Doutreligne, said that cuts to social programmes and funding for aid associations were pushing many lower- and middle-income people over the edge into poverty and intermittent homelessness.
+Abbe Pierre's General Director, Patrick Doutreligne, said that cuts to social programs and funding for aid associations were pushing many lower- and middle-income people over the edge into poverty and intermittent homelessness.

 "The most striking category of new homeless are pensioners.
 Just as all their expenses begin to rise, they are struck by a dramatic reduction in their buying power.
 The result is that a shocking number have to appeal to social services and associations for help with food and housing."